-- a) an emphasis less on possible bilateral relationships between any two subject areas (e.g. medicine and sport) as on portraying the complete range of classes in some functionally meaningful pattern of relevance to organization activities; - b) the intention to explore ways of ordering the classes within as many simultaneously interweaving patterns as proves feasible; in developing such patterns a major constraint is in developing such patterns a major constraint is that of maintaining and improving the comprehensibility of any such scheme.
+- a) an emphasis less on possible bilateral relationships between any two subject areas (e.g. medicine and sport) as on portraying the complete range of classes in some functionally meaningful pattern of relevance to organization activities; - b) the intention to explore ways of ordering the classes within as many simultaneously interweaving patterns as proves feasible; in developing such patterns a major constraint is that of maintaining and improving the comprehensibility of

 $^{^{24}}$ Dahlberg.
 ICC - Information coding classification; principles, structure and application possibilities. p ix.
+25